nmartinez23/accountingJS/readme.md

+This is a project to learn the accounting.js library from Open Exchange Rates.
+Please see below for the original source.

 **accounting.js** is a tiny JavaScript library for number, money and currency parsing/formatting.
 It's lightweight, fully localisable, has no dependencies, and works great client-side or server-side.
 Use standalone or as a nodeJS/npm and AMD/requireJS module.

 Visit the plugin homepage for demos and documentation: **http://openexchangerates.github.io/accounting.js/**